curiousqeorqe/FlipperZeroDB/README.md

 Slowly but surely adding More

+# Want to help?
+[Fork](https://github.com/CoAntics/FlipperZeroDB/fork) add what your going to add and do a pull request

 # What is this for
 Flipper Zero is a portable multi-tool for pentesters and hardware geeks in a toy-like body.
 It loves to explore the digital world around: radio protocols, access control systems, hardware, and more.
 The main idea behind the Flipper Zero is to combine all the research & penetration hardware tools that you could need on the go in a single case.
 Out of the box, Flipper is filled with features and skills, but also It's open-source and customizable, so you can extend its functionality in whatever way you like, along with the community.